BCDevOps/devops-platform-workshops/workshop-labs/docs/openshift101/01_adding_team_members.md

 ![](../assets/openshift101_ss/01_projects.png)

-- Once in the project, navigate to `Advanced -> Project Access`
+- Once in the project, switch to `Developer view` and then navigate to `More -> Project Access`

 - Select `Add Access`

 ![](../assets/openshift101_ss/01_add_access.png)

-- Add each user based on their GitHub id
+- Add each user based on their GitHub id.
+Please note that we are using SSO with GitHub login at the moment, don't forget the suffix `@github`!

 ![](../assets/openshift101_ss/01_edit.png)